Quail Eggs vs. Chicken Eggs

 And we’ll keep telling you to go try them yourself to find out how they actually taste!

 But what makes them taste different from chicken eggs?
 Many describe the flavours as similar, but there are some key differences.
-(The most obvious one being that they taste better, but… you be the judge.)

 “Creaminess” or “richness” are the terms we’ve found most commonly used to describe our fave eggs.